akka/akka-projection/docs/src/main/paradox/grpc.md

 on the total quantity of the shopping cart, which requires the full state of the shopping cart and is not known from an individual event.

-Note that the purpose of the `withProducerFilter` is to toggle if all events for the entity is to be emitted or not.
+Note that the purpose of the `withProducerFilter` is to toggle if all events for the entity are to be emitted or not.
 If the purpose is to filter out certain events you should instead use the `Transformation`.

 The producer filter is evaluated before the transformation function, i.e. the event is the original event and not